philippklemmer/golang-learning-projects/README.md

 # golang-learning-projects
-This is a repository, where i save all my lessons towards learning golang
+This is a repository, where i save all my lessons towards learning golang.

 ## Resources